Trains in Germany

 All travelers returning to Portugal must observe the following safety measures to reduce the spread of COVID-19 in the country:

-You can travel to Madrid from Lisbon 2 different ways: bus or flight.
+You can travel from Lisbon to Madrid 2 different ways: flight or bus.

-These are the most popular departure and arrival points when traveling from Lisbon to Madrid:
+These are the most popular departure and arrival points from Lisbon to Madrid:

-Yes, there are direct services available from Lisbon to Madrid with the following travel companies:
+Yes, there are direct routes from Lisbon to Madrid with the following travel companies:

-Before traveling from Lisbon to Madrid, it’s good to know what ticket you can book and how much it will cost in the next 7 days:
+When planning your trip from Lisbon to Madrid, it’s good to keep in mind what tickets to purchase and their prices in the next 7 days:

-But we recommend booking Lisbon to Madrid tickets online a few months before your planned travel date to score the best deals and save money on your trip.
+However, we recommend buying tickets from Lisbon to Madrid online a few months in advance to get the best deals and save money on your upcoming journey.

 Here are some other resources that might have the information you need